Cyclic Division Algebras of Odd Prime Degree are never Amitsur-Small: Cyclic Algebras

 \section{Cyclic Algebras}

 A cyclic algebra $D=(K/F,\beta)$ of degree $n$ over a field $F$ is generated by two elements $i$ and $j$ such that $K=F[i]$, $K/F$ is cyclic of degree $n$ with Galois group $\langle \sigma \rangle$, where $j t j^{-1}=\sigma(t)$ for any $t\in F[i]$, and $j^n=\beta\in F^\times$.
-Cyclic algebras of prime degree $p$ are conjectured to always be cyclic, but in this note, we simply assume that the algebras under discussion are cyclic.
+Division rings of prime degree over their center are conjectured to always be cyclic, but in this note, we simply assume that the algebras under discussion are cyclic.
 For a good reference on cyclic algebras, see \cite[Section 2.5]{GilleSzamuely:2017}.

-\begin{rem} Let $D$ be a cyclic algebra of odd prime degree $p$ over $F$.
-If $F[i]$ is isomorphic to $F[j]$, then $D$ is not a division algebra.
-Consequently, if $D$ is division, then $F[i] \not \cong F[j]$. \end{rem}
+\begin{lem} Let $D$ be a cyclic algebra of odd prime degree $p$ over $F$.
+If $F[i]$ is isomorphic to $F[j]$ as $F$-algebras, then $D$ is not a division algebra.
+Consequently, if $D$ is a division algebra, then $F[i] \not \cong F[j]$. \end{lem}